In Ooty we visited many really beautiful viewpoints and saw some

 able to implement in the 20 initial schools.
 Essentially, we need to figure

-out a way to measure and implement
+out a way to

 quality on this scale.
 Currently, PV only really measures quantitative data (numbers